esnet/react-network-diagrams/examples/markdown/trafficmap.md

 ### Edges

 The edges list in the topology contains a list of edge objects.
 An edge object connects two nodes, specified by the `source` and `target`.
-The capacity field can be used to style the link based on its capacity.
-Like nodes we often pass extra information into the edge objects for our own use within the page.
+The capacity field is a string label can be used to style the link based on its capacity (see `edgeThicknessMap` below).

+Like nodes we often pass extra information into the edge objects for our own use within the page, such as which interfaces are use in that connection.

-Example connection ALBQ to DENV:
+Example edge, representing a connection from our ALBQ to DENV hubs:

     {
       "capacity": "100G",